DavideViolante/GTAV/README.md

 # GTA V C++ Scripts
-This repository contains mods for GTA V written in C++ using Visual Studio.
+This repository contains the source code of some mods (modifications) for GTA V scripted in C++ using Visual Studio 2015.